 - iMac/iMac Pro:Late 2009 or later

 - Mac mini: 2010 or later

 - Mac Pro: 2010 or later

-In other words, anything made more than seven years ago is obsolete and will no longer be supported.
+In other words, anything made more than seven years ago isn't supported for AirPlay 2.

 - Control multiple speakers from the iPhone or iPad